dadi/docs/docs/api.md

 * **[MongoDB](https://docs.mongodb.com/v3.0/)** (supported versions: 2.6 - 3.2)
 * **[Node.js](https://www.nodejs.org/)** (current LTS version)

-### DADI CLI
+## Creating an API

 The easiest way to install API is using DADI CLI.
 CLI is a command line application that can be used to create and maintain installations of DADI products.
+Follow the simple instructions below, or see [more detailed documentation for DADI CLI](#cli).

-#### Install DADI CLI
+### Install DADI CLI

 ```console
 $ npm install @dadi/cli -g
 ```

-#### Create new API installation
+### Create new API installation

 There are two ways to create a new API with the CLI: either manually create a new directory for API or let CLI handle that for you.
-DADI CLI accepts an argument for `project-name` which it uses to create a directory for installation.
+DADI CLI accepts an argument for `project-name` which it uses to create a directory for the installation.

 *Manual directory creation*